maxant/kafka-data-consistency/README.md

 ### Notes on KSQL:

 - Table uses upsert semantics (CUD) vs. stream which is just a long list of records.
+- Default persistent storage for Streams: https://github.com/facebook/rocksdb
+- `InvalidStateStoreException: The state store, CountByPartnerCountryStoreName, may have migrated to another instance.`
+  - this seems to happen if I have three keys in my store, but I run 4 instances of the stream application.

 ### TODO KSQL: